icopy-site/awesome-cn/docs/awesome/free-for-dev.md

 ## Generative AI

+  * [Zenable](https://zenable.io) - Instantly auto-fix outputs from tools like Cursor, Windsurf, and Copilot to meet your company's quality and compliance standards using guardrails built with Policy as Code.
+The free tier includes 100 tools calls per day to the MCP server and 25 free automated pull request reviews per day via the GitHub App.
   * [Keywords AI](https://keywordsai.co) - The best LLM monitoring platform.
 One format to call 200+ LLMs with 2 lines of code.
 10,000 free requests every month and $0 for platform features!
   * [Portkey](https://portkey.ai/) - Control panel for Gen AI apps featuring an observability suite & an AI gateway.
 Send & log up to 10,000 requests for free every month.
   * [Braintrust](https://www.braintrustdata.com/) - Evals, prompt playground, and data management for Gen AI.
 Free plan gives upto 1,000 private eval rows/week.